 Pathways in the garden connect and tie the landscape together.
-You don’t need a pro for the ideas, the installation or feel pressured to impress anyone.
+You don’t need a pro for the ideas or the installation or feel pressured to impress anyone.

-You can use brick, which helps add character to your garden.
+You can use brick, which helps add character and visual interest to your garden.
 Wood, tiles, stone, or mosaic create a special magical feel.
 It is up to your creative design.

 Learn low-maintenance, and inexpensive ways to create the garden path of your dreams.

-DIY Garden Pathways Ideas – Clean, Rustic, Inspired, Large Stones and Small
+DIY Project for Garden Pathways Ideas – Clean, Rustic, Inspired, Large Stones and Small

 More DIY garden paths or walk path ideas:

-A very modern garden path made with large what appears concrete “stones” mixed with different color stone between and along each slab.
-A modern feel and up to date, yet also in touch with nature.
+A very modern garden path made with large what appears to be concrete “stones” mixed with different colored stones between and along each slab.
+A modern feel and up-to-date, yet also in touch with nature.

 The stacked stone along this garden path looks like a continuation of the walkway.
 It pulls the small stone retaining wall and path together seamlessly.
 It all creates a very aesthetically-pleasing view for the eye.

 This simple garden path idea uses old wood to create the walkway.
-Soil and mulch surrounds the path leading you to a grassy area providing a sense of direction.
+Soil and mulch surround the path leading you to a grassy area providing a sense of direction.

 Landscaping pathways ideas:

-An inviting forestlike landscape design surrounds you in greens and browns, accented by flagstone steps that form a striking path and stepping stones down a shallow slope.
-The dark green cast iron Aspidistra elatior planted along the walkway edge adds a richness to the area.
+The dark green cast iron Aspidistra elatior planted along the walkway edge adds richness to the area.